james4-daf/carGame/README.md

 ## MVP (DOM - CANVAS)

 MVP definition, deliverables.

--> Car to move left and right with arrow keys
+- Car to move left and right with arrow keys
--> Opposition cars come from top to bottom
+- Opposition cars come from top to bottom

--> Win the game by crossing the finish line 1st
+- Win the game by crossing the finish line 1st

 ## Backlog

--> Game ends when car collides with another car
--> make sure opp car are within canvas

-->fix restart game logic
+- Add different levels

 ## Data structure